GTMStack

 Key Metrics to Track

-- Sync success rate: Percentage of records that sync successfully vs. those that error.
-A healthy integration runs above 99%.
-Below 95% is a red flag that needs immediate investigation.
+• Sync success rate.
+Percentage of records that sync successfully.
+Healthy integrations run above 99%.
+Below 95% is a red flag.

-- Error volume by type: Group errors by category — authentication failures, rate limit hits, validation errors, timeout errors.
-This tells you where to focus your debugging.
+• Error volume by type.
+Group errors by category: authentication failures, rate limit hits, validation errors, timeouts.
+This tells you where to focus debugging.

-- Record count drift: Periodically compare record counts between systems.
-If your CRM has 50,000 contacts and your marketing tool has 47,000, you have 3,000 records that are not syncing.
+• Record count drift.
+Periodically compare record counts between systems.
+If your CRM has 50,000 contacts and your marketing tool has 47,000, you have 3,000 records not syncing.

 Alerting Strategy

-- Sync failures above threshold: If more than 1% of syncs fail in a 1-hour window, page the on-call engineer.
+1. Sync failures above threshold.
+If more than 1% of syncs fail in a 1-hour window, alert the on-call engineer.

-- Complete sync stoppage: If no records have synced in the last 30 minutes for a real-time integration, something is fundamentally broken.
+2. Complete sync stoppage.
+If no records have synced in 30 minutes for a real-time integration, something is fundamentally broken.

-- Authentication expiration: Most OAuth tokens expire.
-Set up alerts 7 days before expiration and again 1 day before.
+3. Authentication expiration.
+Alert 7 days before token expiration and again 1 day before.

 Common Failures and How to Prevent Them

-Here are the failure patterns we see most often, along with their preventive measures.
+These are the failure patterns we see most often, based on post-mortems from roughly 50 integration incidents.

 Building a Maintenance Schedule

-CRM integrations are not set-and-forget infrastructure.
+CRM integrations aren’t set-and-forget infrastructure.
 Build a recurring maintenance cadence:

-Weekly: Review error logs, check sync latency, verify that all active integrations are running.
+Weekly.
+Review error logs, check sync latency, verify all active integrations are running.
+This takes about 30 minutes if you have proper monitoring dashboards.

-Monthly: Audit field mappings against actual data.
-Check for new fields in either system that should be added to the mapping.
+Monthly.
+Audit field mappings against actual data.
+Check for new fields that should be added.
 Review rate limit usage trends.
+About 2 hours.

-Quarterly: Test the integration against a refreshed sandbox environment.
-Review conflict resolution rules and update them based on new workflows or team changes.
+Quarterly.
+Test the integration against a refreshed sandbox.
+Review conflict resolution rules.
 Run a deduplication pass on both systems.
+About half a day.

 Stay in the loop